Tennis-Coco overcomes brief wobble to ease into last 16

-LONDON, July 8 Coco Vandeweghe continued her seamless progress at Wimbledon as she booked her spot in the fourth round with a 6-2 6-4 win over fellow American Alison Riske on Saturday.
+LONDON, July 8 (Reuters) - Coco Vandeweghe continued her seamless progress at Wimbledon as she booked her spot in the fourth round with a 6-2 6-4 win over fellow American Alison Riske on Saturday.

 The 24th seed, who is coached by former men's winner Pat Cash, has yet to drop a set in her three opening matches and is looking a good bet to defy the odds as the women's draw becomes increasingly hard to predict.